Skip advert

 Advertisement - Article continues below

-If ABS does activate while you are driving, this light may also flash briefly to warn you that the tyres lost grip and the system triggered, but it will extinguish as soon as traction is regained.
-If the ABS light stays on at any time, this could signify there's an issue, so you’ll need to get the car checked at a garage.
+If ABS does activate while you’re driving, this light may also flash briefly to warn you that the tyres lost grip and the system triggered, but it will extinguish as soon as traction is regained.
+If the ABS light stays on at any time, this could signify there's an issue, so you’ll need to have your car inspected by a professional.

 As more and more safety technology is fitted to modern cars, it’s possible to forget the incredible improvement in safety brought about by ABS and hard to estimate the number of lives it has saved.